-Buy locally produced furniture
+Buy locally-produced furniture

 Good, North American brands understand our diverse weather conditions so choose local rather than exotic or off-shore companies.
-If you haven’t spent a winter here you can’t really understand the extremes our furniture and decor has to endure.
+If you haven’t spent a winter here you can’t really understand the extremes our furniture and decor have to endure.

-Look for furniture locally produced made with powder-coated aluminum, or eco-friendly, recycled plastic as these are strong and resilient and can remain outside all year long.
+Look for furniture locally produced and made with powder-coated aluminum, or eco-friendly, recycled plastic as these are strong and resilient and can remain outside all year long.
 Aluminum and most man-made plastic products are lightweight and can easily be moved, so this is a bonus.